marckean/marcseparation/_docs/33-alex_mental_health.md

 ## Tree loppers

 After Alex and I separated, and would be about 20 months afterwards.
-On 03/10/2021, tree loppers came to chop down next-door neighbours' trees alongside fence line pf the matrimonial home on the neighbour's side of the fence.
+On 03/10/2021, tree loppers came to chop down next-door neighbours' trees alongside fence line of the matrimonial home on the neighbour's side of the fence.

 This happened on a Sunday, I wasn’t aware.
-I did ask the neighbour (who I have a decent relationship with) to let me now, however he assumed he would let Alex know and she would let me know.
+I did ask the neighbour (who I have a decent relationship with) to let me know, however he assumed he would let Alex know and she would let me know.

 I had the kids that weekend, I came to the house with the kids or another reason on that same day and while I was there I happened to notice the tree loppers that were there at the time.
 The side fence was wide open, Alex was not home and the dog was there.
 The dog **Ginger** is a cross between a Beagle & King Charles Cavalier and they like to wander off.
 Being a scent hound dog, the Beagle has been bred for centuries to follow his nose, this instinct is extremely strong.
 Most often, [a Beagle will run away to follow a scent](http://www.beaglepro.com/beagle-running-escaping).